JimDuggan/JimDuggan/README.md

 * [System Dynamics Workshop using R](https://github.com/JimDuggan/SDWorkshop) contains supporting material for a workshop on using R with System Dynamics (e.g. NATCOR 2024)
 * [Exploring OR with R Workshop OR65 and OR66](https://github.com/JimDuggan/Exploring-OR-with-R-Workshop) containing the supporting material for teh Making an Impact at the annual OR Society Conference (Bath 2023, Bangor 2024).
 * [CT5102, Programming for Data Analytics](https://github.com/JimDuggan/CT5102) contains supporting material for a post-graduate course in R that covers: Base R, the tidyverse and aspected of advanced R (S3, closures and creating packages).
-* [CT248, Introduction to Modelling](https://github.com/JimDuggan/CT248), which contains examples from a modelling course using MATLAB and Simulink.
+* [CT248, Introduction to Modelling](https://github.com/JimDuggan/CT248), which contains examples from a modelling course using Python.

 <!--
 **JimDuggan/JimDuggan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.